enothen/ansible-image-builder/README.md

 To use this Ansible role and run the playbooks in this repository you need:
 1. A user account on Red Hat's customer portal
 2. An offline token, which you can generate [here](https://access.redhat.com/management/api)
-3. Somewhere to run ansible-playbooks, such as Ansible Automation Platform
+3. Somewhere to run ansible-playbooks, such as Ansible Automation Platform or otherwise through command line
-4. A private cloud (such as OpenStack) or virtualization platform (such as RHV) where to upload and rotate the images
+4. Optionally: A private cloud (such as OpenStack) where to upload and rotate the images

 ## Creating image definitions
 Create image definitions in yaml, where the `images` variable contains an array of images to manage.
 Each of the entries is a dictionary with the following format: